International maritime law: Principles that navigate the seas

 Introduction to international maritime law

-Also known as the law of the sea, international maritime law encompasses a collection of legal doctrines and conventions that govern diverse facets of maritime activities: navigation, trade, fishing, environmental preservation, and jurisdiction over maritime domains.
+also known as the law of the sea, international maritime law encompasses a collection of legal doctrines and conventions that govern diverse facets of maritime activities: navigation, trade, fishing, environmental preservation, and jurisdiction over maritime domains.
 This comprehensive framework aims to ensure serene, organized, and fair utilization of the world’s oceans and resources, all while safeguarding the interests of coastal states, flag states, and the global community at large.

 Sovereignty and jurisdiction